 - Paralysis

-Bike-related injuries can affect your life long-term.
+The consequences of bike-related accidents can affect your life long-term.
 You should not have to bear the costs if you didn’t cause the crash.
-Talk to a bicycle accident lawyer about determining your full medical losses.
+Talk to any one of our bicycle accident attorneys about determining your full medical expenses.
+With over 20 years of experience, we know what it takes to win personal injury cases.

 Lost Wages

-You will probably need to miss work after a bicycle accident.
+You will probably need to miss work after accidents involving a bike.
 Thankfully, you can claim the missed time as “lost wages.”
 The at-fault party should compensate you for the income you could not earn.

-To prove lost wages, you’ll need evidence like:
+To prove you have a loss related to wages, you’ll need evidence like:

 - Past pay stubs